 Drew's previous boss had an infinitely better reputation, but that was water under the bridge.
 Yates was now the man whose good books Drew needed to get into-whatever he, or anyone else, thought of the guy.

 'Oh, hi, Drew.'
 Lotus brightened.

 He feigned nonchalance.
 Poorly.
 'Hey, Lotus.'

-The CEO halted.
-She stopped, and her hand paused over the tablet she carried.
+The CEO halted, which meant she stopped, too.
+Her hand paused over the tablet she carried.

 'You're Drew?'
 Kevin said.
 'Drew Flower?'